metaseed/pwsh/Cmdlet/lf/doc/lf.dev.tips.md

 and use `read-host` to read input from user, refer the `createFile.ps1`

 > we can show ansi text in `read-host`, please refer zip.ps1
+> note: the `read-host` not works good, it will override the prompt text, when inputing.
 ## to link to another folder
 ni -itemtype SymbolLink FolderName -value source-dir-path
 > lf can navigate into the folder without change the path(not the source's path)